 – Bake them on 160 C or 330 F for 15-20 minutes.
 They still should be soft as after they are cooled off they will become firmer and hard.

-Keep them in a tin box, they can be kept for a long time and their taste will get better and better.
+The best is to keep the Printen in a tin box.
+They can be kept for a long time and their taste will get better and better.
 Start making them in November so they will be perfect for Christmas.